dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 This is the date one year after you purchased your domain.
 You'll own the domain until this date, even if you're not using it.

 To prevent the domain from going into the expiration process, we recommend [turning on Auto Renewal](/articles/domain-auto-renewal/).
 This prevents the stress of forgetting to renew your domain.
-We'll begin the renewal process a month before the domain expires, ensuring everything is ready to go before your renewal date.
+We begin the renewal process a month before the domain expires, ensuring everything is ready to go before your renewal date.

-If you forgot to turn on the Auto Renewal, and you want to keep the domain, there's a [lengthy expiration process](/articles/what-happens-when-domain-expires/) and time to get it back.
+If you forgot to turn on the Auto Renewal, didn't renew it yourself, and want to keep the domain, there's a [lengthy expiration process](/articles/what-happens-when-domain-expires/) and time to get it back.
 If you wait too long, and it's in the Redemption Period, you'll be required to pay a penalty fee, typically $100, in addition to the standard renewal costs.

 Below the renew by date, you'll see the option to turn on Auto Renew with the standard registration costs.

 #### Transfer this domain to another provider

 If you want to move a domain to another provider, unlock the domain, and request an authorization code.
-This is done with one click following these steps [here](/articles/transferring-domain-away/).
+This is done with one click [following these steps](/articles/transferring-domain-away/).

 <note>
 You won't be able to transfer your domain for 60 days after accepting the push from ClickFunnels.
 This is due to the 60-day ICANN [lock after a change of registrant](/articles/icann-60-day-lock-registrant-change/).